All right, news roundup and information overload hour.

 But remember, a sitting president can't be indicted, so they can't indict Joe Biden for any of this.

-That we argued that for President Trump successfully, that he could not be prosecuted as well while in office.
+We argued that for President Trump successfully, that he could not be prosecuted as well while in office.

-Uh the President Sons in a different category.
+The president's son's in a different category.

-He is not the chief executive, he is not the president, so he can be prosecuted.
+He is not the president, so he can be prosecuted.

-So Sean, here's what I think, though.
+So the question is, you know what, Sean, here's what I think, though.

-I think this is all being done, and when it does resolve, it's gonna give when when the U.S. attorney Weiss is on the stand or testifying before Congress and they say, Is this an ongoing investigation?
+And when it does resolve, it's going to give when the U.S. attorney Weiss is on the stand or testifying before Congress and they say, is this an ongoing investigation?

-He's gonna be able to say yes.
+He's going to be able to say yes.

-And at that point, that would mean would that kill the plea deal?
+And at that point, that would mean, would that kill the plea deal?

-Because Weiss is now expected, apparently he's gotten the sign on from the DOJ to testify before Congress in September.
+Because Weiss is now expected, apparently he's gotten the sign-on from the DOJ to testify before Congress in September.

-And there have been all sorts of questions about whether his office, John Solomon, reported that Weiss's office had signed off on felony charges to be brought against Hunter, uh, and yet he didn't go with those charges, which would be highly unusual.
+And there have been all sorts of questions about whether his office, John Solomon, reported that Weiss's office had signed off on felony charges to be brought against Hunter, and yet he didn't go with those charges, which would be highly unusual.

 Same thing in California, but he didn't.